ArmDeveloperEcosystem/cmn-tools/README-cmn.md

 counters to distinguish traffic from the two CPUs.

-Similarly, two CMN home nodes (each with a cache slice) may be multiplexed on to a single port.
+Similarly, two CMN home nodes (each with a cache slice) may be multiplexed on to a single port using a CAL.

 ### DSU: DynamIQ Shared Unit